wijnandb/15-a-day/content/books/dying-for-a-paycheck-how-modern-management-harms-employee-health-and-company-performance-and-what-we-can-do-about-it.md

 affiliatelink: https://www.amazon.com/dp/B071VR9313?tag=brtt-20
 categories: ['book']
 ---
-# Dying for a Paycheck: How Modern Management Harms Employee Health and Company Performance&#8212;and What We Can Do About It
+# Dying for a Paycheck: How Modern Management Harms Employee Health and Company Performance and What We Can Do About It

 ## Summary